yossideutsch1973/breeze/PYTHON_PACKAGE_SUMMARY.md

 ## Limitations

-The Python wrapper provides basic functionality:
+The Python wrapper exposes:
-- ✅ AI queries
+- AI queries
-- ✅ Chat with context
+- Chat with short-lived context
-- ✅ Code generation
+- Code generation helpers
-- ✅ Batch processing
+- Batch processing
-- ✅ Clear history
-- ⚠️ Streaming (returns complete response, not true streaming)
-- ❌ Document processing (not exposed via CLI)
-- ❌ Team collaboration (requires Go library)
+- Conversation clearing
+- Limited streaming (returns full response only)
+- No document processing or team collaboration interfaces
-- ❌ Advanced options (model selection, temperature, etc.)
+- Reduced access to advanced options (model selection, temperature, etc.)

-For advanced features, users should use the Go library directly.
+Use the Go library for the full feature set.

 ## Dependencies